7. Server Responses

 RFC 3501 IMAPv4 March 2003

-Any partial fetch that attempts to read beyond the end of the text is truncated as appropriate.
-A partial fetch that starts at octet 0 is returned as a partial fetch, even if this truncation happened.
+Any partial fetch that attempts to read beyond the end of the

-Note: This means that BODY[]<0.2048> of a 1500-octet message
+Note: This means that BODY[]``<0.2048>`` of a 1500-octet message

-will return BODY[]<0> with a literal of size 1500, not
+will return BODY[]\<0> with a literal of size 1500, not

 BODY[].